CodeWithDennis/filament-tests/README.md

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/codewithdennis/filament-resource-tests.svg?style=flat-square)](https://packagist.org/packages/codewithdennis/filament-resource-tests)
 [![Total Downloads](https://img.shields.io/packagist/dt/codewithdennis/filament-resource-tests.svg?style=flat-square)](https://packagist.org/packages/codewithdennis/filament-resource-tests)

-A package that creates PEST tests specifically tailored for your Filament resources.
+A package that creates PEST tests specifically tailored for your Filament application.

-### This package is still in development and not ready for use.
+## This package is still in development and not ready for use.
-Please do not use it in production.
+### Please do not use it in production.

 ## Installation
 You can install the package via composer: